Time to Talk Truth to Power: Here’s What To Do

 I surveyed what employees hate to discuss with their bosses.
 The top concerns are compensation, time management, office politics, feeling bullied, poor team collaboration, favoritism, avoidance of conflict, and denial of difficulties.

-And if I had a nickel for how many times I’ve heard, “He or she just doesn’t hear me,” I’d retire very wealthy.
+And if I had a nickel for how many times I’ve heard, “They just doesn’t hear me,” I’d retire very wealthy.

 Here are the basics for talking truth to power: